February 2023

 Event Details

-Teacher(s): Pawan Bareja Sliding Scale: Donation-Based (Dāna).
+Sliding Scale: Donation-Based (Dāna).
 Please support our Spirit Rock teachers, staff, and scholarships by giving as generously as you can.
-Code 07BV23.
-Open to all self-identified BIPOC Description: The Black, Indigenous,
+Code 51BV23.
+Open to all self-identified BIPOC Description: The Black, Indigenous, and People

 Event Details

 Sliding Scale: Donation-Based (Dāna).
 Please support our Spirit Rock teachers, staff, and scholarships by giving as generously as you can.
-Code 07BV23.
+Code 51BV23.

 Open to all self-identified BIPOC